redpanda-data/connect/website/docs/components/processors/about.md

 ### Batching and Multiple Part Messages

 All Benthos processors support multiple part messages, which are synonymous with batches.
-Some processors such as [split][processor.split] are able to create, expand and break down batches.
+This enables some cool [windowed processing][windowed_processing] capables.

 Many processors are able to perform their behaviours on specific parts of a message batch, or on all parts, and have a field `parts` for specifying an array of part indexes they should apply to.
 If the list of target parts is empty these processors will be applied to all message parts.